-- (1) All information in a Price and Product Information Statement or offer summary must be written in plain English and be designed to be readily understandable by customers.
-Additional information included in an offer summary, beyond the requirements specified in Division 2A of Part 2 of this Code, should be appropriate and not excessive. - (2) In presenting a Price and Product Information Statement or offer summary, a retailer must comply with all applicable legislative and regulatory requirements, including, but not limited to, the Privacy Act 1988 (Cth), the Competition and Consumer Act 2010 (Cth), the Australian Consumer Law and Fair Trading Act 2012 (Vic) and Division 10 of Part 2 of this Code.
+- customers.
+Additional information included in an offer summary, beyond the requirements specified in this guideline, should be appropriate and not excessive. - (2) In presenting a Price and Product Information Statement or offer summary, a retailer must comply with all applicable legislative and regulatory requirements, including, but not limited to, the Privacy Act 1988 (Cth), the Competition and Consumer Act 2010 (Cth), the Australian Consumer Law and Fair Trading Act 2012 (Vic) and Division 10 of Part 2 of this Code.